Spacing¶

 Refer to the following suggested space definitions.
 Spacing may vary according to the content density.
 We encourage designing with rhythm and contrast to achieve clear visual hierarchy.

-is the commonly used spacing unit for providing adequate breathing room between components.- Place
+8pxis base unit for creating small separations between text lines or closely related components.16pxis the commonly used spacing unit for providing adequate breathing room between components.- Place

-around headings.
+24pxaround headings.
 Use it to provide larger gaps between visually dense components. - Apply

-or larger: Reserved for larger spacing needs, such as creating substantial visual separations or emphasising content.
+32pxspacing between sections to provide clear visual breaks and aid in content grouping.
+64pxor larger: Reserved for larger spacing needs, such as creating substantial visual separations or emphasising content.

 Margin vs. padding¶